Robert Gallagher, WakeRemembrance as a Young Father

 I looked through his library for major influences, probably Skinner and Maslow with a lot of Jung and Freud as well.
 In the psychological literature of his age, I noticed there was an overabundance of diagnoses of hysteria.
 Doctors thought that many people had psycho-somatic illnesses.
 In such circumstances, it was natural for my father to believe the same thing.
 Psycho-somatic illnesses appeared to be a proven cause.
 He was convinced that, when I was four, my mind caused allergies.
 My bouts of congestive failure were the result of the power of suggestion.

 He learned as he went.
 That was his secret in teaching and that was how he did it with parenting.
 It wasn't simply a matter of translating theory into practice.
 He had to notice when the books were wrong.
 What's more, I think he passed over important elements of parenting in his own self-assessment.
 When I became a parent myself, I could see where some of his ideas had to originate.
-So in reverse order of priority, I would say that his influences were:
+In reverse order of priority, I would say that his influences were:

 3. His philosophy classes, psychology classes, and other reading (what he felt was most important)